RatulSaha/Minimal-Resume/README.md

 ## Concluding remarks

-The design is largly influenced by the book [Typography for Lawyers](http://www.typographyforlawyers.com/) by Matthew Butterick (with his permission, of course).
+The design is largely influenced by the book [Typography for Lawyers](http://www.typographyforlawyers.com/) by Matthew Butterick (with his permission, of course).